 - Pre Veterinary Society

 - Society of Human Resource Management

 - Benton Hall Community Council

 - International Relations Club

-- Organization for Prevention of AIDS in A
+- Org for Prevention of AIDS in Africa

 - Social Responsibility Student Organizati

 - Std Taking Action in Recovery & Service

 - Students Organized for Change